Matthino868/JAMKLibraryApp/README.md

 ### Testing and Quality Assurance
 - **Automated Testing**: Increase the coverage of automated tests to ensure the reliability and stability of the application.
 - **Continuous Integration/Continuous Deployment (CI/CD)**: Set up a CI/CD pipeline to automate the testing and deployment process

+# Self Assesment
+## Time spent
+The reserverd work was a total of 40 hours because I am working alone.
+I spent way more than 40 hours on this project because I am doing a full stack project.
+I have spent multiple 10+ hour days on this project.
+Ofcourse not every hour has gone into the back end but I still easily spent more than 40 hours on the backend.

+## Own assesment
+Going into this project I knew it would be a difficult project.
+I didn't have any prior knowledge about any of the aspect of this project so everything that had to be done has been learned during my time Finland.
+React, Nextjs, AuthJs, tailwindCSS, PostgreSQL are all frameworks I have never used before.
+I had some pretty tough challenges along the way, most notably the authentication is something I spent multiple days on without progress.
+Looking back I feel like I only touched the surface of what this project could have been.
+Everytime I finished a feature I thought of 2 other features which are crucial for a library website.
+I tried to finish as many features while also finishing the core features of a library website.

+I didn't get to write automated tests for all my code which is something I wanted to practice.
+It felt like I was never at a point where I had a clear structure that could be tested routinely.
+In addition, I also wanted to add real-time notifications for when books were due to be returned.
+This was a feature that was at the end of my todo-list which I should have given more priority because it was a feature that wasn't in the course material.
+In the end I think I build a MVP that showcases the most import features of a library website.

+In conclusion, I have learned so much, not only during the exercises, but especially during the project.
+The project gave me hands-on experience as to what it is like to be a full stack developer and which challenges this brings.
+I have learned from every aspect of this project, from building with a framework like react to smaller stuff like user authentication with AuthJS.
+This is maybe not the most advanced backend ever but I think I added another dimension of difficulty that is just as valuable to learn.